Guide to Great Sand Dunes National Park

 Great Sand Dunes at Night…

-Visiting the Great Sand Dunes at night is an other-worldly, slightly mysterious experience ~ & is a great reason to stay inside the park rather than all the way out in Alamosa!
-Because the park is open 24 hours, you can simply come & go any time you like.
+Visiting the Great Sand Dunes at night is an other-worldly experience.
+And it’s a great reason to stay inside the park, rather than all the way out in Alamosa.
+Because the park is open 24 hours, you can simply come & go any time.
 And if it’s a moonless night (like when we went), you’ll be able to see what feels like millions & trillions of stars!
-It’s absolutely breathtaking.
-On the other hand, if you visit during a full moon, you’ll be able to walk the dunes without a flashlight because it will be so bright.

 Goodbye, Great Sand Dunes…